A Nervous Smile: Augmented communication

 In some cases of cerebral palsy, the damage is so severe it affects the person's speech and language abilities.
 While they may be able to have complex thoughts and ideas, their muscles and vocal chords are unable to form the words that they are trying to express.
 Augmented forms of communication can vary greatly and include non-technology picture boards, text boards and digitized speech.
 In A Nervous Smile, we see the two different ends of the augmented communication spectrum, with Dominic possessing a basic communication board and Emily having both an advanced wheelchair and advanced augmented communication that can provide a voice, save things she's said, and predict what she will say.

+Authentic Portrayal

+Theatre and disability has grown as a movement and portrayal of characters like these characters is subject to greater scrutiny, as disabled actors are more commonly authentically cast, reclaiming disabled stories, bringing authenticity, subtext and postmodern perspective of disability in performance.